 Overall, the exterior looks cleaner and sleeker, and it is.
 Aerodynamic work, including underbody covers to help manage airflow, has reduced the coefficient of drag to 0.306.

-There are quite a few differences from model to model.
-Each has a distinctive grille, ranging from the sporty mesh grille on the SE to the chrome four-slot arrangement on the Limited.
-Unite 17-, 18-, and 19-inch wheels are used depending on the model and options.
-SE, XLE and Limited models have integrated front fog lamps, and Limited has HID headlamps as an option.
+There are quite a few exterior differences from model to model.
+Each has a distinctive grille, ranging from the sporty mesh grille on the Sienna SE to the chrome four-slot arrangement on the Sienna Limited.
+Wheels may be 17, 18, or 19 inches depending on the model and options.
+Sienna XLE, SE, and Limited models have integrated front fog lamps, and Limited has HID headlamps as an option.
 The SE has dark chrome accents around the lights and smoked headlight covers.

 The Sienna SE gets special styling cues.
 The front has a more aggressive appearance.
 Side skirting visually lowers the vehicle and smoked headlights and taillights make a distinctive statement.
 Aerodynamic sculpting hugs the standard 19-inch alloy wheels.
 The SE sits lower, on a sport-tuned suspension.

 The Sienna interior is distinctly modernistic.
 From the driver and passenger perspective, the cockpit uses flowing lines and round controls to achieve a sense of unified, integrated design.
 Prominently visible at the base of the center stack is a shape, something like a tadpole, that tapers laterally toward the passenger, to create the feeling that there is more room to share.
 To our eye, it's modern and effective, preventing the center stack from looking like a pile of squared-off rectangular boxes.
 Instead, the design suggests shared space and control areas, in a freshly contemporary atmosphere.